Shaul1321/LSTMAgreement/README.txt

 Running requires python 2.7, dynet, numpy, pattern (for part 2) as well as sklearn and matplotlib for visualization.

+agr_50_mostcommon_10K.tsv should be placed in the data directory.

+Running:

 part1:
 	python main.py part1